ortexx/ip-cidr/readme.md

 cidr.arrayAction(fn, { asAddressObject: true });
 cidr.toArray({ asBigInteger: true }); // get array of all ip in CIDR range as big integer;
-cidr.toRange() // get array of start and end ip as string [startIpAsString, endIpAsString]
+cidr.toRange(); // get array of start and end ip as string [startIpAsString, endIpAsString]

 ```

 # API
 ### .formatIP(address, [options])
 returns the "ip-address" module object in the necessary format
-options are the same in all of the library functions and may include asBigInteger, asAddressObject or asString (by default)
+options are the same in all of the library functions and might include asBigInteger, asAddressObject or asString (by default)

 ### .start([options])
 get start ip